jakeharding/jukebox-dj/README.md

 This repo contains the source code for the term project of CSCI 4850.
 Please see the [contributing](https://github.com/jakeharding/jukebox-dj/blob/master/CONTRIBUTING.md) document for contribution guidelines.

-The following instructions outline how to setup the application for development, leaving out anything platform specific.
+The following instructions outline how to setup the application for development, leaving out anything platform dependent.
 It is assumed you have cloned the repo and are in the project root directory.

 ## Frontend